CocoaConf Chicago: Sessions

 - A multi-player letter tile game (Letter Tiles With People You Barely Know)

 This is an intermediate session, and it is assumed that attendees are iOS developers.
 At a minimum, you should know how to build and run apps, link and use iOS frameworks.
-You should have an Apple computer with Xcode 4.4 or higher.
+You should have an Apple computer with Xcode 4.6 or higher.
 Being able to deploy to an iOS device during the session is optional, but may be helpful.
+You should also bring an iPad with at least iOS 6.1 and install the Codea application that we’ll use throughout the workshop.

 - 10:45 - 11:00 BREAK